Our Priorities

 Increased Funding for State and Local Law Enforcement

 - Edward Byrne Memorial Justice Assistance Grant (JAG) Program.
 The DOJ’s Byrne JAG program is the country’s leading source of federal justice funding to state and local jurisdictions.
 Designed to provide flexible funding to address a jurisdiction’s most pressing public safety challenges, it can be used for staffing issues, training and equipment, and to enhance rehabilitative programs in police, corrections and other criminal justice agencies/departments.
-AFSCME supports increasing funding to fully support these crucial grants and programs.
+AFSCME supports increasing the state and local funding within the program to fully support these crucial grants and initiatives.

 - COPS, COPS Hiring, COPS Improvements.
 This DOJ program awards grants to state, local and tribal law enforcement agencies to hire and train law enforcement officers to participate in community policing, purchase and deploy new crime-fighting technologies, and develop and test new and innovative policing strategies.
 AFSCME urges Congress to fully fund this program.